Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

-We first prove a weaker statement : we prove by induction on $t$ that if $T$ contains no $t$-cluster for some $t$ and no two disjoint subtournaments $A$ and $B$ such that $A \Ra B$ and $\dic(A),\dic(B) \geq c$, then $\dic(T)$ is bounded (by a function of $c$ and $t$).
-Since a $1$-cluster is a vertex, the result trivially holds for $t=1$.
+\begin{claim} For every $t \leq 2c$, if $T$ contains no $t$-cluster, then $\dic(T)$ is bounded by a function of $c$ and $t$. \end{claim} \begin{proofclaim} Since a $1$-cluster is a vertex, the result trivially holds for $t=1$.
 Now assume it holds for $t <2c$, and let us prove it for $t+1$.
 So assume $T$ has no $(t+1)$-cluster, and say that an arc $a$ is \emph{heavy} if $N(a)$ contains a $t$-cluster, and it is \emph{light} otherwise (we recall that if $xy$ is an arc, $N(xy)$ denotes the set of vertices $z$ such that $yz\in A$ and $zx\in A$).
 Let $T_h$ be the oriented graph induced by the heavy arcs, and $T_{\ell}$ the oriented graphs induced by the light arcs.

-We first claim that the underlying graph of $T_h$ has maximum clique at most $t$.
+We first claim that $\omega(T_h) \leq t$ (recall that $\omega(T_h)$ denotes the clique number of the underlying graph of $T_h$).
 Assume by contradiction there exists $K$ of size $t+1$ inducing a tournament in $T_{h}$.
 For every arc $a$ with both endvertices in $K$, $a$ is heavy so there exists $C_a$ a $t$-cluster included in $N(a)$.
 Let $X$ be the subtournament of $T$ induced by the union of $K$ and all such sets $C_a$.
 The number of its vertices is at most $(t+1)+\binom{t+1}{2}l(t)=l(t+1)$.
-If $X$ admits a dicolouring with at most $t$ colours then there must be two vertices $x,y$ in $K$ that get the same colour (because $K$ has size $t+1$), but then this colour cannot appear in $C_{xy}$ (for it would create a monochromatic $C_3$), which contradicts the fact that $C_{xy}$ has dichromatic number at least $t$.
+If $X$ admits a dicolouring with at most $t$ colours then there must be two vertices $x,y$ in $K$ that get the same colour (because $K$ has size $t+1$), but then this colour cannot appear in $C_{xy}$ (for it would create a monochromatic $\vec C_3$), which contradicts the fact that $C_{xy}$ has dichromatic number at least $t$.
 Hence $\dic(X)\geq t+1$ and so $X$ is a $(t+1)$-cluster which contradicts our hypothesis.
-Hence we are proven our claim, which can be stated as $\alpha(T_{\ell}) \leq t$.
+Hence we have proven that $\omega(T_h) \leq t$, which implies that $\alpha(T_{\ell}) \leq t$.